BCom Monetary Policy of India Notes Study Material

 (3) Statutory liquidity ratio retained at 21.5 percent.

-(4) Inflation expected to rise 6 percent by January 2016.
+(4) Inflation is expected to rise 6 percent by January 2016.

-(6) Growth forecast lowered to 7.6 percent for 2015-16 from 7.8 percent projected in April.(BCom Monetary Policy of India Notes Study Material)
+(6) Growth forecast lowered to 7.6 percent for 2015-16 from 7.8 percent projected in April.

-(8) Targeted infusion of bank capital in to PSU banks needed to ensure credit flows to productive sectors.
+(8) Targeted infusion of bank capital into PSU banks needed to ensure credit flows to productive sectors.

 AN EVALUATION OF MONETARY POLICY

-The RBI’s monetary policy has been characterised as one of controlled expansion.
+The RBI’s monetary policy has been characterized as one of controlled expansion.
 But monetary policy has become a target of serious criticism.
-It is said that the RBI has failed both in expansion and control of money and credit in our economy with regard to the expansion of credit.
-It is said that, the major component of the increase in money supply was the Reserve Bank credit to the Central Government.
-The inability of the Reserve Bank to regulate credit to the Central Government due to both legal and practical consideration has been interpreted by the Committee (Sukhamoy Chakravarty Committee) as an important factor in the Reserve Bank helplessness in controlling the rise in money supply.(BCom Monetary Policy of India Notes Study Material)
+It is said that the RBI has failed both in the expansion and control of money and credit in our economy with regard to the expansion of credit.
+It is said that the major component of the increase in money supply was the Reserve Bank’s credit to the Central Government.
+(BCom Monetary Policy of India Notes Study Material)

-For the role of RBI in controlling inflation, it is said that the monetary policy operated by RBI did not play any effective role in controlling inflation in economy.
-The growth of money supply in recent years was much higher than growth in output.
-So that, the average annual rise of prices of nearly 10 percent during this period.
-Besides this, the Reserve Bank may not have effect on deficit financing and shortage of goods.
-Lastly the Apex Bank has no power over non-banking financial institution and indigenous bankers who continue to play a considerable role in financing, trade and industry.
-True, RBI has been less proactive, conservative and a stooge in the hands of Central Government but it is the same RBI which has saved the economy and maintained a steady growth rate.
+Besides this, the Reserve Bank may not have an effect on deficit financing and shortage of goods.
+Lastly, the Apex Bank has no power over the non-banking financial institutions and indigenous bankers who continue to play a considerable role in financing, trade, and industry.
+True, RBI has been less proactive, conservative and a stooge in the hands of the Central Government but it is the same RBI that has saved the economy and maintained a steady growth rate.
+(BCom Monetary Policy of India Notes Study Material)

 BCom Monetary Policy of India Notes Study Material